microsoft/Office-Online-Test-Tools-and-Documentation/docs/native/src/index.rst

    view or edit in |Office iOS|.
 The set of WOPI operations that must be supported is described in the section titled :ref:`requirements`.

+#.
+Provide the required on-boarding information as described in the section titled :ref:`onboarding`.

 ..
 Navigation/TOC